microsoftgraph/msgraph-sdk-powershell/src/Identity.Partner/beta/docs/Microsoft.Graph.Beta.Identity.Partner.md

 ### [Update-MgBetaTenantRelationshipDelegatedAdminRelationship](Update-MgBetaTenantRelationshipDelegatedAdminRelationship.md)
 Update the properties of a delegatedAdminRelationship object.
-A relationship can only be updated if it's in the created status.
+You can only update a relationship when it's in the created status.
+However, you can update the autoExtendDuration property when the relationship is in either the created or active status.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaTenantRelationshipDelegatedAdminRelationshipAccessAssignment](Update-MgBetaTenantRelationshipDelegatedAdminRelationshipAccessAssignment.md)
 Update the properties of a delegatedAdminAccessAssignment object.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaTenantRelationshipDelegatedAdminRelationshipOperation](Update-MgBetaTenantRelationshipDelegatedAdminRelationshipOperation.md)
 Update the navigation property operations in tenantRelationships